atrain440/better-government/definition.md

 - Driven by experimentation
 - Interactive
 - Across silos
-- SME&#39;s and not just management
+- SMEs and not just management

-When
+## When

-When do we need to act?
+### When do we need to act?

 - When funds are available
 - We are acting...keep going and accelerate
-- Bringing in more efforts &amp; champions
+- Bringing in more efforts and champions
 - When we identify/pinpoint a problem
 - Whenever we see a way to improve
 - When a window of opportunity opens (requires a thought through plan prepared)